dhruvsakalley/pii_ner/README.md

 - src

-  - train_ner.ipynb : notebook detailing the steps to train a flair model and sample predictions
+  - train_ner.ipynb: notebook detailing the steps to train a flair model and sample predictions

   - inference.ipynb: notebook detailing the steps to perform inference on the eval data and export to excel

   - evaluate_ner.ipynb: notebook detailing the evaluation measures

   - evaluation_report.text: output from evaluate_ner.ipynb

   - rules.py: regex helper script